Diheng/HPC_imaging/docs/index.md

 ### Storage options:

 - HIPAA Box: This is recommanded if you want to do all your preprocessing on HPC.
 If you have access to a secure local machine for DICOM to BIDS convertion and defacing process (see below for more detail), you can skip this.
+[Link to request](https://uarizona.service-now.com/), See Home > Service Catalog > Teaching and Learning > Academic Technology > Box > Box Health Account Request.

 Note: Each faculty at UA can request a 50 GB HIPAA Box account for free.